What is the claims process and what can I expect?

 Your insurance company should acknowledge they’ve received your claim within 24 hours and establish what you should expect moving forward.
-Though some insurers will have an emergency team for processing claims after a disaster, keep in mind that claims may take longer than usual due to their increased number.
+Though some insurers may have an emergency team for processing claims after a disaster, keep in mind that claims may take longer than usual due to their increased number.
 The adjuster will come up with an offer based on your policy and the damages your property suffered.

-What happens if your claim is rejected?
+What happens if my claim is rejected?

 When is it time to talk to a lawyer?